 Noted above, Sofia Urbieta Laine, then 68, filed her 48-page lawsuit claiming Kobe Bryant “promised to take care” of her for her remaining lifespan.

-However, Vanessa Bryant denounced her mom's lawsuit, claiming her mother is not owed years of pay for working as an unpaid assistant, nor did Kobe promise her lifetime.
-The Los Angeles Times quoted Vanessa, writing that Kobe's mother in law was attempting to "extort a financial windfall."
+However, Vanessa Bryant denounced her mom’s lawsuit, claiming her mother is not owed years of pay for working as an unpaid assistant, nor did Kobe promise her a lifetime.
+The Los Angeles Times quoted Vanessa, writing that Kobe’s mother-in-law was attempting to “extort a financial windfall.”

-Fire Captain Tony Imbrenda's Retaliation Lawsuit Over Kobe Crash Site Photos
+Fire Captain Tony ImbreF.D.s Retaliation Lawsuit Over Kobe Crash Site Photos

-The Los Angeles County Fire Department (FD) asserts 50-year-old Imbrenda's demotion stemmed from his failure to cooperate during the graphic crash scene photo investigations spurred by Vanessa's lawsuit against the County of Los Angeles.
-Imbrenda asserts his demotion violated his employment rights under California Government Code Section 3260, Government Code Section 3254, including Labor Code Section 1102.5.
+The Los Angeles County Fire Department (F.D.) asserts that 50-year-old Imbrenda’s demotion stemmed from his failure to cooperate during the graphic crash scene photo investigations spurred by Vanessa’s lawsuit against the County of Los Angeles.
+Imbrenda asserts his demotion violated his employment rights under California Government Code Section 3260 and Government Code Section 3254, including Labor Code Section 1102.5.

 Hence, he filed his employment retaliation lawsuit on 11/18/2020.
-However, the County appears to equate his refusal to give them his private property, as obstructing justice.
-His bosses say his demotion was based upon his knowledge Sheriff's deputies were being investigated for sharing gruesome images, spurring Bryant's Title 42 Section 1983 lawsuit.
-Captain Imbrenda's response was to alert firefighters who texted sent him crash area photos, soliciting these underlings to delete all crash scene images.
+However, the County appears to equate his refusal to give them his private property as obstructing justice.
+His bosses say his demotion was based upon his knowledge Sheriff’s deputies were being investigated for sharing gruesome images, spurring Bryant’s Title 42 Section 1983 lawsuit.
+Captain Imbrenda’s response was to alert firefighters who texted and sent him crash area photos, soliciting these underlings to delete all crash sU.S. images.

-Before Island Express launched any Kobe Bryant (KB) flight, they transmitted a "KB group text."
-KB’s chauffeurs, including Patti and Ric from OC Helicopters, Whitney Bagge (IEX Vice President), KB's Pilot, and the rest of the KB air-ground team, received real-time texts, including flight and ground data.
-This texting system helped promote effective communication between the entire KB air-ground team.
-Key air-ground team players were text updated during lift-off, landing, communicating anticipated arrival times.
-Because of this, KB limo and SUV drivers awaiting at their designated locations were able to transition Kobe from air to ground transportation promptly.
+Before Island Express launched an O.C. chopper for Kobe Bryant (K.B.)
+O.C. transmitted a “K.B. group text” to K.B., Patti, and Rick from O.C.
+Helicopters, Whitney Bagge (IEX Vice President), K.B.’s Pilot, and the rest of the K.B. air-ground team.
+All team members received real-time texts, including flight air \ ground data.
+This texting system helped promote effective communication between the entire K.B. air-ground team.
+Key air-ground team players were texted during lift-off, landing, and communicating anticipated arrival times.
+Because of this, K.B. limo and SUV drivers awaiting at their designated locations were able to transition Kobe from air to ground transportation promptly.

-Patti Taylor, the broker, arranging Bryant's flights and ground transport through OC Helicopters, reviewed the KB transportation plan.
+Patti Taylor, the K.B. flight planner arranging Bryant’s flights and ground transport through O.C.
+Helicopters, review the K.B. transportation plan.

 - Change In Departure Times – Colloquy

-"6:11 PM - Good Evening KB tomorrow Sunday, January 26, Please note requested revised departure 8:45 heli ready, 9:00 am departure, SNA CMA SNA N72EX Ara, Driver 1 Gary, Driver 2 Robert, Pax KB GB Et al. (full names weights given prior) Return approx. 3 pm-ish.
-Advised weather could be an issue…." - Patti Taylor
+“6:11 PM – Good Evening K.B. tomorrow Sunday, January 26, Please note the requested revised departure 8:45 heli ready, 9:00 am departure, SNA CMA SNA N72EX Ara, Driver 1 Gary, Driver 2 Robert, Pax KB GB Et al. (full names weights given prior) Return approx. Three pm-ish.
+Advised weather could be an issue….” – Patti Taylor.

-"Copy Will advise on weather early morning" - Pilot Zobayan.
+“Copy Will advise on the weather early morning” – Pilot Zobayan.

 “Weather look ok tomorrow?” – Patti Taylor.

-"Just checked and not the best day tomorrow, but it is not as bad as today" - Pilot Zobayan.
+“Just checked, and it not the best day tomorrow, but it is not as bad as today” – Pilot Zobayan.

-Kobe changed his departure time from 9:45 a.m. take off to 9:00 a.m., to attend an earlier scheduled game in Thousand Oaks, returning at 3 p.m. that same day.
+Kobe changed his departure time from 9:45 a.m. take-off to 9:00 a.m. to attend an earlier scheduled game in Thousand Oaks, returning at 3 p.m. that same day.
 The new batch of transportation records doesn’t draw any hard and fast conclusions about the helicopter crash.
 However, this evidence does provide a blow-by-blow account of Bryant’s last flight from Zobayan’s girlfriend.
-Evidence, including recordings, documents, transcripts, and statements from the S-76B mechanics, air traffic controllers, pilots, OC Helicopter and Island Express employees of the charter company and broker, Kobe's personal assistants, and crash eyewitnesses are incorporated by reference in the extensive review.
+Evidence, including recordings, documents, transcripts, and statements from the S-76B mechanics, air traffic controllers, pilots, O.C.
+Helicopter and Island Express employees of the charter company and broker, Kobe’s assistants, and crash eyewitnesses are incorporated by reference in the extensive review.

 Sunday, January 26, 2020 Text Messages

-Based upon a series of text messages published by Associated Press (AP) and the LA Times, beginning Sunday morning, January 26, 2020, our experts developed their own timeline as follows:
+Based upon a series of text messages published by the Associated Press (A.P.) and the L.A.
+Times, beginning Sunday morning, January 26, 2020, our experts developed their own timeline as follows:

-Kobe Bryant and eight others boarded the helicopter, entering the cockpit from the Atlantic Aviation ramp pathway.
-The passengers included daughter Gianna Bryant, John Altobelli (veteran-head baseball coach at Orange Coast College), his wife Keri, their daughter Alyssa, Gianna's teammate, Sarah Chester, and her daughter Payton, who was Gianna's other teammate, and Christina Mauser, their assistant Coach.
+Kobe Bryant and eight others boarded the helicopter, entering the Atlantic Aviation ramp pathway from the cockpit.
+The passengers included daughter Gianna Bryant, John Altobelli (veteran-head baseball coach at Orange Coast College), his wife Keri, their daughter Alyssa, Gianna’s teammate, Sarah Chester, and her daughter Payton, who was Gianna’s other teammate, and Christina Mauser, their assistant Coach.

-Their helicopter navigated, referencing Interstate 5 Freeway, California, heading to Los Angeles, circling Glendale 12 minutes, finally hugging I-101 Thousand Oaks.
+Their helicopter navigated, referencing Interstate 5 Freeway, California, heading to Los Angeles, circling Glendale for 12 minutes, and finally hugging I-101 Thousand Oaks.

 7:30 a.m. – “looking ok.” – Pilot Ara George Zobayan